 - Not being able to spend a drunken Friday evening celebrating due to my early morning (8.10!) session.
 Actually this was probably for the best, and although I am a bit grumpy in the morning I felt perfectly relaxed (probably too tired to get nervous).

-- Spending hardly any time with my mate and Data-Viz guru Jen Stirrup who I saw precious little throughout SQLBits due to the fact that she was incredibly busy with sessions galore during the day and also doing the rounds meeting and greeting in the evening.
-Oh to be popular eh Jen!
-We did at least manage to catch up from time to time in the speaker room so that was nice to have a couple of chats.
+- Spending hardly any time with my SQL friends!
+I did at least manage to catch up with them from time to time in the speaker room so that was nice to have a couple of chats.

 - Not going to as many sessions as I intended.
 I don’t know if every speaker is the same but due to the huge amount of time and preparation (and worrying) that goes into a brief 60 minute period I find it quite odd when it is all over.
 Sometimes, all I want to do is let your head clear for a little while and that is exactly what I did.
 I dropped my stuff off and met up with a friend for some excellent Eggs Benedict and strong black coffee in lovely sunshine outside of a Cafe in the posh end of Brighton.